AafienX/AafienX.github.io/index.md

 I know, this way it is never going to work, I have to overcome this, I will eventually, but right now, I do not feel ready for any failure or any rejection. :|
 (Thanks for encouraging, sorry I can't.)

+I am writing here too often, I will certainly die of embarrasement if someone discovers the blog or finds its mine.
+Even if you find who I am pls plssss don't let me know you found this blog.